PapenfussLab/gridss/Readme.md

 A high-speed next-gen sequencing structural variation caller.
 GRIDSS calls variants based on alignment-guided positional de Bruijn graph breakpoint assembly, split read, and read pair evidence.

 *Important Note: GRIDSS performance is severely degraded in telemeric and centromeric sequences (10-1000x slower).
-Use a blacklist such as the [ENCODE DAC blacklist](https://www.encodeproject.org/annotations/ENCSR636HFF/) to filter these regions for good performance.*
+Use a blacklist such as the [ENCODE DAC blacklist](https://www.encodeproject.org/annotations/ENCSR636HFF/) to filter these regions.*

 # Pre-requisities